c4cs/c4cs.github.io/_commands/tools/time.md

 ~~~

 ### Meaning:
-'time' calls the bash time command, './project' is the program you are trying to run,
+`time` calls the bash time command, `./project`is the program you are trying to run,
-'-m' is a flag for that program and '< input.txt' is the input file for the program.
+`-m` is a flag for that program and `< input.txt `is the input file for the program.
-Anything that appears after './project' is taken like it would be without using the time command.
+Anything that appears after `./project` is taken like it would be without using the time command.
 This will output the following:

 ~~~ bash